arulbose/rosx/README.md

 7. Message queues
 8. Interrupts

 I have currently added support to test the kernel on a x86 environment using macro CONFIG_X86_SIMULATOR.
-In simulator mode it help to easily fix kernel bugs.
+In simulator mode it helps to easily fix kernel bugs.
 Currently trying to add support for Raspberry Pi.
 Working on the Kernel API documentation.

 Folder structure :